-The Company announced in July 2022 that the final Environmental Impact Assessment Report and Environmental Management Programme (EIA/EMPr) have been submitted to the Department of Mineral Resources and Energy (DMRE) and the final technical documents for the integrated water use license (WUL) application to the Department of Water and Sanitation (DWS) for final decision.

-The outcome of the decisions from the DMRE and DWS on the applications are expected in Q4 of 2022 with an additional 90-day review and objection period for the public.
+The Company announced in July 202219 that the final Environmental Impact Assessment Report and Environmental Management Programme (EIA/EMPr) have been submitted to the Department of Mineral Resources and Energy (DMRE) and the final technical documents for the integrated water use license (WUL) application to the Department of Water and Sanitation (DWS) for final decision.
+The outcome of the decisions from the DMRE and DWS on the applications are expected in Q1 of 2024 calendar year with an additional 90-day review and objection period for the public.
 A positive decision from the competent authorities will enable the Company to commence with its MR83 underground project.